MarioAlanisMedrano/ai3202/Assignment5/README.md

-Implementation of Markov Decision Processes
+#Implementation of Markov Decision Processes, MDP#

 TO RUN CODE: python Assingment5.py World1MDP.txt epsilon

 Here epsilon helps the program converge to a solution, 0 < epsilon < 9.
 The program outputs the utility value for the optimal solution in the shape of the maze, and the path taken.
 The "total utility" is just the sum of the utility of the path, used to answer the question attached to the problem.

-I modified my A* code to traverse through the maze with a Markov Decision Problem.
+I modified [My A* code](https://github.com/MarioAlanisMedrano/ai3202/tree/master/Assignment2) to traverse through the maze with a Markov Decision Problem.

 The total utility is just the utility at each node added up, this is just to easily notice any changes in the solution.
 The path never changed for all the values I tried.
 The code just returned 0.0 for all utility when epsilon = 10.0.
 Any number higher than 10 seems to just return zeros.

+##How to read the coordinates##

+* The x coordinates start from 0 at the top to 7 at the bottom of the maze.
+* The y coordinates start from 0 at the left to 9 at the right of the maze.

+##Answer to Question##

 I tried the values of epsilon in a reasonable range that works, starting at a value close to 0 but greater.
 Then I tested random values between 0 and 1.
 I tested 1 to see if it would work.
 Then after it did, i tried 10.
 I noticed this din't work so I keept decrementing untill I found that 9 is the max epsilon value that works.